Map: Where marijuana will – and won’t – be legal in 2024

 Other states did try to legalize marijuana in 2023.

 In Oklahoma, voters rejected the legalization of recreational marijuana in March.
-A proposal to legalize marijuana in Indiana was voted down in early April.
+A proposal to legalize marijuana in Indiana failed in early April.

 Here’s a look at where marijuana will — and won’t — be legal in 2024.

-Note: Editor’s note: This story has been updated to clarify the outcome of an attempt to legalize marijuana in Indiana.